Siebel CRM Licensing

 To illustrate the above risks, here are some real-world scenarios and lessons learned:

 • Compliance Cost and Support Savings (Case Study): A well-publicized case involved a company facing a $22 million compliance gap in Siebel and related licenses.
 With expert help, they optimized their licensing (removing unnecessary users, reconfiguring some deployments) and moved Siebel to a third-party support provider.
 Doing so, they negotiated support fees at roughly 30% of Oracle’s standard rate (saving 70% on annual support costs).
-The immediate compliance issues were settled, and over three years, they saved about $6 million in support fees.
+The immediate compliance issues were resolved, and over three years, they saved approximately $6 million in support fees.
 Lesson: For stable, long-running Siebel systems that are not expecting major upgrades, third-party support can be a viable way to cut costs – but it’s vital to ensure compliance before leaving Oracle support.
 Once-off support audits may be less frequent, but you must maintain discipline in license management since you won’t have Oracle advising you of issues through support channels.

 • Concurrent to Named User Migration Gone Wrong: A company had legacy Concurrent User licenses (from early 2000s contracts) for a Siebel partner portal.
 As their usage grew, they occasionally exceeded the concurrent limit.
 Oracle eventually noticed (through a support engagement) that peak concurrent users surpassed the licensed number, effectively voiding the old agreement.
 Oracle required them to transition to Named User licenses for all partner users, leading to a significant cost increase.
 Lesson: Treat the limit as a hard ceiling if you still use concurrent licenses.
 Consider negotiating a conversion to modern metrics before an inadvertent breach forces it.
 Oracle may offer conversion credits; do it on your terms rather than during an audit when leverage is low.